-The major has two tracks: Hispanic Studies, emphasizing language, literature, and culture and preparing students for a variety of careers as well as graduate and professional programs, and Spanish Education, preparing students specifically to teach Spanish at the primary and secondary levels.
+The Spanish and Hispanic Studies concentration emphasizes language, literature, and culture and preparing students for a variety of careers as well as graduate and professional programs.

 All students in the College of Liberal Arts are required to earn an 18-hour minor in addition to the coursework for your major.
 Spanish Education majors must minor in Education, but their major program is otherwise quite similar to that of the Hispanic Studies major.

 Requirements for entrance to the major are those of the University.
 A higher GPA, or higher test scores are not needed.
 Study abroad, special projects, and service learning opportunities are available and encouraged, but not required.

 To graduate without repeating coursework, all majors must earn at least a C in each course in the major.
 Spanish Education majors must earn at least a C in each course in the minor as well, and must maintain an overall GPA of 2.5.